 But, how do executives build their strong presence?

-Here are some proven steps to build an executive presence:
+Here are some proven steps to building an executive presence:

 1. Take advantage of a modern LMS